Illegal Wildlife Trade in India with Dr Dipankar Ghose, Senior Director, Biodiversity Conservation, WWF India

 Lalitha Krishnan: True.

-Lalitha Krishnan: What is said is so true in many ways.
+Lalitha Krishnan: What you said is so true in many ways.
 We are creating tourism infrastructure by destroying the very experience a visitor seeks.

 Lalitha Krishnan: Also, very sad.
 What next?
 When are they going to make this decision?